-They bought the premises from the ‘Wolverhampton Tennis and Squash Club’ who moved to their current premises in ‘Newbridge Crescent.’
+They purchased the premises from the ‘Wolverhampton Tennis and Squash Club’ who moved to their current premises in ‘Newbridge Crescent.’
 The total cost was £4,700 which could not be met from the club’s funds and had to be raised by a whip round amongst members.
 What they got for their money was somewhat different to extensive buildings they now have.

 Since then the club, now the ‘Wolverhampton Electricity Sports and Social Club,’ gradually extended the buildings to provide new facilities.
 There was a large new bar with a snooker room, for two tables, at the far end of it.
-The small bar was extended and a table tennis room provided.

 For a while the old club premises in Temple Street were kept on until the work on the lounge floor could be completed.

 The two squash courts were knocked together and a floor put across half way up.
 In this way the bottom part could be used as a billiards room and the upper floor provided a large concert room and bar, named the Moreton Suite after one of the club’s early stalwarts.
 The most recent addition is a bungalow for the Steward.

 Clifton Street view, where the two tennis courts used to be.
 The roof of the new bungalow can just be seen to the left.